geoffreywiseman/awswl/README.rst

 A small tool to make it pretty simple to add and remove ip addresses (or CIDR blocks) from an AWS security group.
-This acts like a sort of oversimplified VPN, where you can quickly give yourself SSH access to a project as you move about from netwowrk to network.
+This acts like a sort of oversimplified VPN, where you can quickly give yourself SSH access to a project as you move about from network to network.

 Better Solutions
 ----------------